ExCL-Docs/excl-user-docs/opslogs.md

 This documents system configurations changes and other things that might affect ExCL users on a day to day basis.

+# September 2, 2020

+- Overnight had spotty accessibility to home directories on login; fielded two reports.
+Problem appears to be timing of snapshot maintenance, and duration of time it takes to delete monthly snapshots.

+-- Removed a few older snapshots

+-- Began duplicating (rsync) home directores to a non-snapshotted file system.
+When this completes, will have a short outage to home directores to transition to new file system.
+This will not be for some days.

 # September 1, 2020

 - fs00 (home directory and infrastructure fileserver) networking changed from single 10gb to four bonded 10gb interfaces.
 Four is excessive, but the interfaces weren't getting used, so why not.
 Type 4 Bonding (802.3ad).  https://www.interserver.net/tips/kb/network-bonding-types-network-bonding/